Eschatologue/CM_wiki/docs/class/cleric/forge.md

 ### Level 3: Blessing of the Forge

-You gain the ability to imbue magic into a weapon or armor.
+You gain the ability to imbue magic into a weapon or armour.

-**<Bonus Proficiency>** You gain a set of Smith’s Tools and have proficiency with it.
+***Bonus Proficiency.*** You gain a set of Smith’s Tools and have proficiency with it.

-Blessed Smithing.
-At the end of a Long Rest, you can touch one nonmagical object that is a suit of armor or a weapon.
-Until the end of your next Long Rest or until you die, the object becomes a magical, granting a +1 bonus to AC if it's armor or a +1 bonus to attack and damage rolls if it's a weapon.
+***Blessed Smithing.*** At the end of a Long Rest, you can touch one nonmagical object that is a suit of armour or a weapon.
+Until the end of your next Long Rest or until you die, the object becomes a magical, granting a +1 bonus to AC if it's armour or a +1 bonus to attack and damage rolls if it's a weapon.
 Once you use this feature, you can't use it again until you finish a Long Rest.

 ### Level 3: Artisan's Blessing

-You can use your Channel Divinity to create simple items.
-You conduct an hour-long ritual that crafts a nonmagical item that must include some metal: a weapon, a suit of armor, ten pieces of ammunition, a set of tools, or another metal object.
-The creation is completed at the end of the hour, coalescing in an unoccupied space of your choice on a surface within 5 feet of you.
-The thing you create can be something that is worth no more than 100 gp.
-As part of this ritual, you must lay out metal, which can include coins, with a value equal to the creation.
-The metal irretrievably coalesces and transforms into the creation at the ritual's end, magically forming even nonmetal parts of the creation.
-The ritual can create a duplicate of a nonmagical item that contains metal, such as a key, if you possess the original during the ritual.
+You can use your Channel Divinity to create nonmagical metal items.
+Over an hour, you conduct a ritual to craft a metal-based item, such as a weapon, armour, ten pieces of ammunition, a set of tools, or another object containing metal.
+The item appears in an unoccupied space within 5 feet of you and cannot be worth more than 1.000 SP.
+To create it, you must provide metal of equal value, which can include coins, which is consumed during the ritual.
+You can even create a copy of a nonmagical metal item, like a key, if you have the original.

 ### Level 6: Soul of the Forge

 Your mastery of the forge grants you special abilities.
-You have Resistance to Fire damage and while wearing metal armor, you have a +1 bonus to your Armor Class.
+You have :dmg-res: Resistance to :dmg-fire: Fire damage and while wearing metal armour, you have a +1 bonus to your Armour Class.

 ### Level 17: Saint of Forge and Fire

 Your blessed affinity with fire and metal becomes more powerful.
-You have Immunity to Fire damage and while wearing metal armor, you have Resistance to Bludgeoning, Piercing, and Slashing damage.
+You have :dmg-imm: Immunity to :dmg-fire: Fire damage and while wearing metal armour, you have :dmg-res: Resistance to :dmg-blunt: Bludgeoning, :dmg-piercing: Piercing, and :dmg-slashing: Slashing damage.